How Car Safety Ratings Work

 Car safety ratings are the aggregate safety score given by two U.S. organizations: the National Highway Traffic Safety Administration (NHTSA) and the Insurance Institute for Highway Safety (IIHS).
-These groups test a vehicle based on specific safety criteria, the safer the car will be.
+Each group has its own set of evaluation criteria, but they all strive to inform customers about a car's safety performance.

 Each organization has their own separate criteria on which a vehicle is assessed and different ranking systems.
-For the NHTSA, vehicles are given a score out of five stars in four categories based on four separate tests.
-For the IIHS, six separate tests are administered to determine a vehicle's crashworthiness (how well it protects occupants during a crash) and crash avoidance/mitigation (how well the vehicle prevents crashes).
+For the NHTSA, vehicles are given a score out of five stars in four categories based on four separate crash tests.
 Vehicle's assessed by the IIHS receive one of four ratings ( poor, marginal, acceptable, or good) in each category.

 NHTSA Car Crash Tests and Criteria